ywchanna2001/Infinity_TourLanka/BackEnd/README.md

 # database.py

 MONGODB_URL = "mongodb://localhost:27017"
-Then you want to go the mongodb compass and connet with locally.you should need to create database named "TODO_App".
+Then you want to go the mongodb compass and connet with locally.you should need to create database named "TODO_App".activate

 MongoDB Cluster
 If you want to use a MongoDB cluster, follow these steps: